Letters, Diaries, & Manuscripts

 The collection consists of the notebook (ca. 165 pages) of VMI Cadet William Neill, containing copied and possibly original poetry; and one watercolor sketch (10" x 7.5") of barracks room number 38, drawn by Neill and dated October 1877.
 Neill was from Hagerstown, MD; a member of the VMI Class of 1880; and later was a physician in West Virginia.

-Descriptive note: Notebook (ca. 1870-1872) compiled by VMI Cadet Howard Osburn, containing copied poetry, miscellaneous orders, anecdote concerning Benjamin Ficklin, Class of 1849.
+Notebook (ca. 1870-1872) compiled by VMI Cadet Howard Osburn, Class of 1875, containing copied poetry, miscellaneous orders, anecdote concerning Benjamin Ficklin, Class of 1849.
 125 pages; binding not intact.

 Notebook compiled by VMI Cadet Robert A. Paine in 1879.
 The book contains lyrics of songs popular during the 1870’s.